 It is very important that we know when you are on-your-way to our property for multiple reasons:

-- Imagine what your dog does when someone comes to your door…picture it?
-Can you hear them?
-Now, add a dozen or so more dogs to that.
-Our layout leaves our guests (the dogs) vulnerable to being affected every-time a client pulls into our driveway.
+- Our layout leaves our guests (the dogs) vulnerable to being affected every-time a client pulls into our driveway.
 Some dogs think they’re going home, others are alarmed by strangers approaching.
 It’s stressful to the pack and can cause conflict within the pack.
 We like to have everyone calm and safe inside, when anyone is being dropped off or picked up.
 Your text is our cue to do that.

 - We have a small staff and a large property.
 We can’t always be watching the front gate when someone arrives.
 Your text is our cue that you’re on the way.
 That gives us time to round up our guests into the correct yard and/or inside OR pack your dog’s belongings for pick-up.

-- Your appointment time is just that.
-We plan EVERYTHING around when clients are coming and going from our property for our guests’ safety and sanity.
+- We plan EVERYTHING around when clients are coming and going from our property for our guests’ safety and sanity.
 This includes their play time, what yards they’re in, when we can let them out, when we need to bring them in, and other drop-offs and pick-ups.
 If you tell us you’ll be here at a certain time, we plan on that.
 We are incredibly flexible and understand that schedules don’t always go as planned.
 PLEASE let us know if you can’t make our scheduled drop-off or pick-up time via text so we can plan accordingly.

 - While you are coming to a business, you are also coming to our home.
 We do things like shower, eat, and run our personal errands all around our clients’ and dogs’ schedules.
-We work 14 hour days and although we LOVE our job, we value our personal time.
+We work 12-14 hour days, everyday, and although we LOVE our job, we value our personal time.
 Your text is just a courteous way that allows us to schedule our personal things accordingly.